| THE BIRTH OF FARMINGTON UNICO Unico Clubs were gradually being created and motivated by Unico-National

 UNICO President 1974-1975, was on the Board of The Connecticut Health and

+Educational Facilities Authority and a member of The Knights of Columbus.
 A strong source of leadership and energy was provided by Charter Member

 Enzo DeDominicis.
 Born in Abruzzi, Italy and graduated from Rome University.
 His